The Optics Laboratory

 Gradient-Field Raman: A New Spectroscopy

 When a near-field aperture is used for Raman spectroscopy, strong gradients of the electric field strength cannot be ignored.
-The origin of the spectra must be re-derived, and interesting properties (including measurable signal) elucidated.
+The origin of the spectra must be re-derived, and interesting properties (including a truly near-field plasmonic effect) elucidated.

 Oxygen in YBCO, Stability and Probe Induced Electromigration